csrg-utfsm/ACSflix/core/protocol.md

 This protocol is based on ZeroMQ frame messages, each line of the packet is a different frame.

-## HOLA
+## HOLA ** DEPRECATED

-The receiver shall contact the server, the contents of this packet are optional.
+The receiver shall contact the server, sending a HOLA packet.
+The contents of this packet are optional.

     IP
     PORT